4 Myths About Sensitive Skin You Keep Believing

 Myth #3: Your skin is dry because of lack of water

-Myth #4: The more expensive the cream, the more it will help
+Myth #4: The more expensive the cream, the more likely it is to help

-In our search to help Chance's eczema, we found this to be completely false (as have many other sensitive-skinners).
+In our search to help Chance's eczema, we found this to be completely false (as have many other folks with sensitive skin.)
 Expensive creams and treatments are more indicative of a successful packaging and marketing plan than a life-changing cure.
 In fact, we found that for under $5, we could do more than all the treatments and salves we tried combined.

 Here's How We Beat Eczema